jf-godbout/jf-godbout.github.io/_pages/team.md

 Svetlana Zhuk is starting her Master's in Political Science in Fall 2024.
 Her main interest is exploring the influence of artificial intelligence on political institutions.

 ## Other Student Collaborators
-I am also collaborating with these PhD students from Computer Science and Political Science on several different projects.
+I am also collaborating with these student researchers from Computer Science and Political Science on several different projects.

 **Andreea Musulan**